mtresearcher/moses-online/README.md

-Extra Implementations in "moses_onlinelearning" branch.
+Extra Implementations in "this->master" branch.

 For computer assisted translation, we have implemented a online learning feature that learns from the corrections by the translator.
 This feature stores the phrase pairs which occurs in Oracle translation (the closest translation to a post edited sentence).